 Cleaning and maintaining a cast iron pan is easy.
 In this Ultimate Guide to Cast Iron Care, you can find out what is necessary to ensure that you can retain your cast ironware for a long time.

-I remember when my daughter excitedly purchased her first cast iron skillet, and then promptly shoved it into the cabinet never to see the light of day again. 😄
+I remember when my daughter excitedly purchased her first cast iron skillet and promptly shoved it into the cabinet, never to see the light of day again. ๐

 If properly cared for, it is a lifetime investment.